* the post was updated on June 29, 2018 *

 Be consistent in keeping in touch with your clients and continue offering them those “up-sells” and constantly give them something absolutely valuable that they can’t get from anywhere else.
 This is when you look at other people’s websites and resources and ask yourself, “What can I do better?”
 “How can I improve on what’s already there?”
 “Why do I not like the traditional textbooks on this subject?”
 Be specific, write your observations down and continue developing your niche.

 Be patient with yourself as you try to narrow down your niche.
 It may take some time until you’re confident that what you offer to your students is truly unique.
-In my Express Email List Builder course I take at least a week to brainstorm with my participants about their possible niche.

 It takes awhile to find that perfect segment, but if you’re in this online teaching for the long haul, it’s well worth it.